-Cumulative Effects: In addition to the effects of harvest described above, glaucous-winged gull populations in the park would most likely be affected by other natural processes and limited disturbance from inappropriate vessel and foot traffic.
-The predictive model used to assess impacts of harvest takes random predation into account, but does not incorporate the potential beneficial effect harvest may have on reducing predation by facilitating synchronized egg laying.
-Consequently, egg loss associated with harvest may be partially offset by reduced egg loss from predation.
+Cumulative Effects: In addition to the effects of harvest described above, glaucous-winged gull populations would most likely be affected by other natural processes and limited disturbance from inappropriate vessel and foot traffic.
+The predictive model used to assess impacts of harvest takes random predation into account, but does not incorporate the beneficial effects harvest may have on reducing predation by facilitating synchronized egg laying.
+Consequently, egg loss associated with harvest may in fact be offset by reduced egg loss from predation resulting in no net loss of eggs.
 Vegetational succession may reduce the suitability of some current nesting areas thereby decreasing the number of eggs hatched in a given area; however, new nesting areas are expected to be colonized over time resulting in no net loss of suitable gull nesting habitat and no net loss in number of eggs laid and hatched.
 Consequently, habitat succession is not expected to add cumulative effects to this alternative.
 Inappropriate foot traffic and/or close vessel approaches are very uncommon and are not expected to add to the effects of this alternative.
 The minor effects associated with this alternative, when added to the negligible effects of natural processes and existing human disturbance are expected to result in minor cumulative effects.

 Conclusion: Under this alternative the number of gull eggs hatched would be slightly reduced from that which would occur in Alternative 1 (No Action).
-Some portion of adult gulls would expend energy in protracted laying due to harvesting; however, physiological effects are expected to be negligible or minor.
+Approximately 36% of adult gulls would expend energy in protracted laying; physiological effects are expected to be negligible or minor.
 Disturbance to adults and chicks due to human presence in the colony during the harvest would be minimal.
 This alternative would have minor direct, indirect, and cumulative effects on the gull population.
 The level of impact on glaucous-winged gulls under this alternative would not result in any impairment of park resources that fulfill specific purposes identified in the park enabling legislation or that are essential to the integrity of the park.

-Alternative 3 (Two Harvest Visits at Up to Five Locations) - Effects on the Glaucous-winged Gull Population
+Alternative 3 (Two Harvest Trips, Several Locations) - Effects on the Glaucous-winged Gull Population

-Direct and Indirect Effects: This alternative would authorize two harvest visits to each of five gull colonies in Glacier Bay.
-The first harvest visit would occur on or before the 5th day following onset of laying as determined by NPS staff monitoring a reference site at South Marble

-Island.
-A second harvest at the same sites would be authorized to occur within nine days of the first harvest.
-Because glaucous-winged gulls require 10-12 days to begin relaying after loss of an entire clutch of eggs, this would ensure that eggs harvested on the second visit were laid as first clutches rather than replacement clutches laid in nests harvested during the first visit.
+Direct and Indirect Effects: This alternative would authorize two harvest trips to each of several gull colonies in Glacier Bay.
+The first harvest trip would occur on or before June 9; the second harvest trip would occur within nine days of the first trip.
+Because glaucous-winged gulls require 10-12 days to begin relaying after loss of an entire clutch of eggs, this would ensure that eggs harvested on the second trip were laid as first clutches rather than replacement clutches aid in nests harvested during the first trip (Figure 4-1).